 MetLife stockholders who directly or beneficially own fewer than 100 shares of MetLife common stock and wish to tender all their shares of MetLife common stock may, subject to certain restrictions, request that their shares not be subject to proration, by checking the box entitled "Odd-Lot Shares" on the letter of transmittal.
-See "The Exchange Offer -
+See "The Exchange Offer - Proration."

-- O: Can tendering MetLife stockholders change their mind after they tender their MetLife common stock? - A: Yes.
+Q: Can tendering MetLife stockholders change their mind after they tender their MetLife common stock?

+A: Yes.
 Tendering MetLife stockholders may withdraw their tendered shares at any time before the exchange offer expires.
-See "The Exchange Offer Withdrawal Rights."
-If tendering MetLife stockholders change their mind again, they can re-tender their MetLife common stock by following the tender procedures prior to the expiration of the exchange offer. - Q. Will tendering MetLife stockholders be able to withdraw the shares of MetLife common stock after the final exchange ratio has been determined? - A: Yes.
+See "The Exchange Offer - Withdrawal Rights."
+If tendering MetLife stockholders change their mind again, they can re-tender their MetLife common stock by following the tender procedures prior to the expiration of the exchange offer.

+Q. Will tendering MetLife stockholders be able to withdraw the shares of MetLife common stock after the final exchange ratio has been determined?

+A: Yes.
 The final exchange ratio used to determine the number of shares of RGA class B common stock that tendering MetLife stockholders will receive for each share of MetLife common stock accepted in the exchange offer will be announced by 4:30 p.m., New York City time, on the originally contemplated expiration date of the exchange offer, which is currently anticipated to be [•], 2008.
 The expiration date may be extended or the exchange offer may be terminated.
 Tendering MetLife stockholders have a right to withdraw shares of MetLife common stock they have tendered at any time before [•], New York City time, at the end of the expiration date.
-See "The Exchange Offer Withdrawal Rights."
+See "The Exchange Offer - Withdrawal Rights."
 In order to withdraw their shares, tendering MetLife stockholders (or, in lieu thereof, if they hold their shares through a broker, dealer, commercial bank, trust company or similar institution, that institution on their behalf) must provide a written notice of withdrawal Rights."
-If tendering MetLife stockholders hold their shares through a broker, dealer, commercial bank, trust company or similar institution, they should consult that institution on the procedures they must comply with and the time by which such procedures must be completed in order for that institution to provide a written notice of withdrawal or facsimile notice of withdrawal to the exchange agent on their behalf before [], New York City time, at the end of the expiration date.
-If tendering MetLife stockholders hold their shares through such an institution, that institution must deliver the notice of withdrawal with respect to any shares they wish to withdraw.
-In such a case, as a beneficial owner and not a registered stockholder, any such stockholder will not be able to provide a notice of withdrawal for such shares directly to the exchange agent.
+It redering MetLife stockholders have a right to withdraw their shares through a broker, dealer, commercial bank, trust company or similar institution, they should consult that institution on the procedures they must comply with and the time by which such procedures must be completed in order for that institution to provide a written notice of withdrawal or facsimile notice of withdrawal to the exchange agent on their behalf before [•], New York City time, at the end of the expiration date the time by which such procedures must be completed in order for that institution to provide a written notice of withdrawal or facsimile notice of withdrawal to the exchange agent on their behalf before [•], New York City time, at the end of the expiration date.
+If tendering MetLife stockholders hold their shares through such an institution, that institution the provide a written notice of withdrawal or facsimile notice of withdrawal to the exchange agent on their behalf before [•], New York City time, at the end of the expiration date.
+If tendering MetLife stockholders hold their shares through such an institution, that institution to be able to provide a notice of withdrawal for such shares through such as a seperfield owner and not a registered stockholder, any such stockholder will not be able to provide a notice of withdrawal